 - Pick the platform.
-Open the app and scroll the options all the way to the right, past video and photo, until you get to a “set up live” button.
-You’ll see a platform icon in the lower right-hand corner — click on it to choose between Facebook Live and YouTube.
+Open the app and scroll the options all the way to the right, past video and photo, until you get to a set up live button.
+You’ll see a platform icon in the lower right-hand corner — click on it to choose between Facebook Live, YouTube, and Twitch.

 - Go live!